 Summary: Up and coming old neighborhood that has seen a lot of recent renovations.

 Located on the east bank of the Kura river, opposite to the Rustaveli Avenue area, Marjanishvili is another place to look for Art Nouveau architecture.
 It has great transport connections to the whole city, is walking distance from Liberty square (around 30 mins, depending on where in Marjanishvili you reside) and is known for the hipster hub, Fabrika.

 Fabrika, formerly a Soviet sewing factory, is now a large hostel/coworking space/outdoor yard with several bars and eateries.
 The building is covered with graffiti and street art, which represents its rebel soul.
 You’ll find a busy, buzzing atmosphere most evenings, especially weekends.

-Another part of Marjanishvili area, Aghmashenebeli Ave is known as an unofficial Turkish quarter with many Turkish and Arabic restaurants and shops.
-While some of them are typical tourist traps, many are very well priced and have a perfect Istanbul vibe – hookah and all.
+Another part of Marjanishvili area, Aghmashenebeli Ave, is known as an unofficial Turkish quarter with many Turkish and Arabic restaurants and shops.
+While some of them are typical tourist traps, many are very well priced and have an authentic Istanbul vibe – hookah and all.

 Pros to living in Marjanishvili:

 - Pleasing architecture and central location.
 Mostly low rise buildings.

 - Cheaper rent compared to Old Town and Vake, similar to Saburtalo.

 - A big supermarket (Fresco) in the area as well as many small chain markets.
 Dezerter Bazaar, the largest traditional style market in Tbilisi with fresh fruits and vegetables and the lowest prices in the city, is also nearby (1 metro station away, or around 20 mins walking).